ElektraInitiative/libelektra/doc/decisions/3_decided/elixir_bindings.md

 ## Constraints

 1. Elektra's C API is given.
-2. The implementation should be completed in a given time frame.
+2. The implementation should be completed in a given time frame of around 20 to 40 person-hours.

 ## Assumptions